uhasker/getting-things-done-in-next-js/src/chapter9/03-selecting-data.md

 ## Selecting Data

-You can you the `db.select` function to select data.
+You can you the `select` function to select data.

 You can select all columns: